 The “Internet of Things” (IoT) is a revolution with the potential to improve industrial and business efficiency, customer satisfaction, and company profitability.
-However with new technologies come unfamiliar business risks — risks that must be managed and mitigated.
+But with new technologies come unfamiliar business risks — risks that must be managed and mitigated.

 As valuable as IoT systems are, they are also vulnerable.
 When a device is hacked or fails, there’s usually a business — and sometimes a human — cost to pay.
 Just a few examples are:

 - Cyber security breach — IoT systems may use sensitive data or control important functions — such as a computer network, an electrical grid or online retail shopping system.
 Hackers target and breach these with the intention of stealing data — often disrupting business for days and opening the company up for legal action.